ddoren/hackathon/README.md

 # hackathon
-Basically scrap the pdf from epddanmark, extract the required data (PWD parameter for each material) and make this data more accessible
+Basically scrap the pdfs from epddanmark, extract the required data (PWD parameter for each material) and make this data more accessible